-This is what this project is: students and scholars around the UW campus who talk about their projects, methodologies, successes, challenges and overall insights as digital humanists!
+We interview students and scholars around the UW campus and talk to them about their projects, methodologies, successes, challenges and overall insights as digital humanists!
 It is our goal to create a digital oral archive for both the UW community and the public at large who are interested in watching DH develop as a vibrant and essential part of humanities scholarship in the twenty-first century.

 These are the interviews that you can access:

 Rob Howard, professor of Communication, Religious Studies, and Folklore in the Department of Communication Arts at the University of Wisconsin and Director of the Undergraduate Digital Studies Certificate blends together his thoughts about how digital scholarship has benefited his own research, and how he uses, and re-uses, digital media to help students become better communicators.

 The Ex Libris Project, three graduate students from the University of Wisconsin iSchool talk about their experience with a two-year digital humanities project researching and visualizing the stories of the people behind three manuscripts in Memorial Library’s Special Collections.

 Martin Foys, Professor of English, talks about the continuity of humanist data – from analog to digital – over the last three decades.
 In particular, he speaks about the successes and challenges he encountered before being able to release his latest project, Digital Mappa – an online environment for annotating and linking collections of texts and images.